choptastic/fed/README.markdown

   * `ask`: ask you which file you wish to load
   * `loadall`: load all files in the editor **(NOT IMPLEMENTED)**

+## Fuzzy Searching

+Fed can do fuzzy searching.
+Using the example above, you could do `fed dbtou` and it would find `db_tournament.erl`.
+Additionally, if you know one of the parent directories, you can separate partial directory names with /, for example `fed db/tour` would find the file in `src/database/db_tournament.erl`

 ## Files that don't exist, and file creation

 If `fed` is provided with a file that does not exist it uses the setting above: